RasaHQ/rasa/docs/core/actions.rst

 Use the ``output_channel`` query parameter to specify which output channel should be used to communicate the assistant's responses back to the user.
-Any messages which are dispatched in the custom action will be forwarded to the specified output channel.
+Any messages that are dispatched in the custom action will be forwarded to the specified output channel.

+.. note::

    Proactively reaching out to the user is dependent on the abilities of a channel and hence not supported by every channel.
-If your channel does not support it, consider using the :ref:`callbackInput` channel to send messages to a webhook.

-.. note::

-   Proactively reaching out to the user is dependent on the abilities of a channel and
-    hence not supported by every channel.
 If your channel does not support it, consider using the :ref:`callbackInput` channel to send messages to a webhook.

 .. _default-actions: